nathanpotter17/Layer-W/engine/research/beta/layerwV0.1.1.md

 - `wgpu Device`
   - pub fn features(&self) -> Features The features which can be used on this device.
 No additional features can be used, even if the underlying adapter can support them.
   - pub fn limits(&self) -> Limits The limits which can be used on this device.
 No better limits can be used, even if the underlying adapter can support them.
-  - Drawing system supports many platforms through rwh + wgpu pipeline.
+  - Drawing system supports many platforms through winit (rwh) + wgpu pipeline.
 Fixed resolution TBD, but likely 1080 x 720.

 ### WASM as a Flexible Tool